suneelpatel/Deep-Learning-with-TensorFlow/README.md

 It is an algorithm which is useful for dimensionality reduction, classification, regression, collaborative filtering, feature learning, and topic modeling.

+#### Layers in Restricted Boltzmann Machine
+Restricted Boltzmann Machines are shallow, two-layer neural nets that constitute the building blocks of deep-belief networks.
+The first layer of the RBM is called the visible, or input layer, and the second is the hidden layer.
+Each circle represents a neuron-like unit called a node.
+The nodes are connected to each other across layers, but no two nodes of the same layer are linked.

+The restriction in a Restricted Boltzmann Machine is that there is no intra-layer communication.
+Each node is a locus of computation that processes input and begins by making stochastic decisions about whether to transmit that input or not.

+#### Working of Restricted Boltzmann Machine
+Each visible node takes a low-level feature from an item in the dataset to be learned.
+At node 1 of the hidden layer, x is multiplied by a weight and added to a bias.
+The result of those two operations is fed into an activation function, which produces the node’s output, or the strength of the signal passing through it, given input x.

+At each hidden node, each input x is multiplied by its respective weight w.
+That is, a single input x would have three weights here, making 12 weights altogether (4 input nodes x 3 hidden nodes).
+The weights between the two layers will always form a matrix where the rows are equal to the input nodes, and the columns are equal to the output nodes.

+Each hidden node receives the four inputs multiplied by their respective weights.
+The sum of those products is again added to a bias (which forces at least some activations to happen), and the result is passed through the activation algorithm producing one output for each hidden node.

+Now that you have an idea about how Restricted Boltzmann Machine works, let’s continue our Restricted Boltzmann Machine Tutorial and have a look at the steps involved in the training of RBM.
 # 15. Autoencoders